CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 * `schedule <id> from <start time> to <end time>` - update the start/end time of the task identified by `<id>`.
 Note the keyword `from` and `to`.

 ###1.
 Schedule a task with no deadline or event time
 Type `schedule 22`.
+Note the task name as its id change after it has been rescheduled.
+Use the task name to identify the task.
 ####Result
-Task with index 22 now has no deadline, and it is shifted to **Do It Anytime** column with a new index.
+The original task with id 22 now has no deadline, and it is shifted to **Do It Anytime** column with a new id.
 Also, it is highlighted in purple borders.

 ###2.
 Schedule a task with a deadline
 Type `schedule 23 by 11 nov 10pm`.
+Note the task name as its id change after it has been rescheduled.
 ####Result
-Task with index 23 now has a deadline, and it is shifted to **Do It Soon** column with a new index.
+The original task with id 23 now has a deadline, and it is shifted to **Do It Soon** column with a new id.
 Also, it is highlighted in purple borders.

 ###3.
 Schedule a task with event time
 Type `schedule 14 from 13 nov 2pm to 13 nov 4pm`.
+Note the task name as its id change after it has been rescheduled.
 ####Result
-Task with index 14 now has an event time, and it is assigned with a new index.
+The original task with id 14 now has an event time, and it is assigned with a new id.
 Also, it is highlighted in purple borders.

 ## Delete
 To delete a task, you have to start your command with the keyword `delete`.

 >Here is the *format*:

->* `delete <id>...` - Deletes the task at the specified `INDEX`.
+>* `delete <id>...` - Deletes the task at the specified `id`.
 Each `<id>` must be a positive number and in the most recent to-do list displayed.
 If there are multiple `<id>`s, they should be separated by commas or space (e.g. 1,2 or 1 2).
 You can also input a range  (e.g. 3-5)

 ###1.
 Delete a single task
 Type `delete 10`.
 ####Result
-Task with index 10 is deleted.
+Task with id 10 is deleted.

 ###2.
 Delete multiple tasks
 Type `delete 11 21-23`